Learn how to send data from any source (e.g. Facebook, ads, a CRM, a form, email,...) to Unless to create a personalized website experience.

 Targeting options for parameter-based audiences

-- UTM source: Show a specific variation based on the utm_source attached to the URL.
-Example: utm_source=adwords
+- UTM source: Create an audience based on the utm_source attached to the URL.

-- UTM term: Show a specific variation based on the utm_term attached to the URL.
+- UTM term: Create an audience based on the utm_term attached to the URL.
 It is typically used to identify keywords for paid ads.

 - Hash: Hash marks (#) introduce an optional fragment near the end of the URL.
 They're typically used in eCommerce and affiliate marketing.